alexrwilliam/playwright-mcp-server/README.md

 - A compact `preview` (default 400 chars) snapshots what was retained.
 - The full payload is written to the artifact directory (default `tmp/playwright_mcp`) and returned as `overflow_path` plus the original size in `overflow_characters`.
 - Use the `read_artifact` tool (or open the file locally) to retrieve the saved payload.
 Artifacts that are binary fall back to base64 when read.
+- Artifacts are auto-pruned—by default anything older than two hours is deleted and the directory is capped at 200 files (`--artifact-max-age-seconds`, `--artifact-max-files`).

 Tweak the caps per run with `--max-response-chars`, `--preview-chars`, and `--artifact-dir` or override per-call limits where a tool exposes them.